pascal-oliva/aix-chef/puppet/aixautomation/README.md

     are identified as being in failure, and are listed at the end of download phase.
 If you run flrtvc a second time, after a fist time which had download failures, only failed urls downloads are attempted.<br>
+ #### 0.5.5:
+   - Rubocop warnings removal

+ ### Debugguing tips
+ If ever you have in your environment this variable set : 'ENV=//.kshrc', this can lead to abnormal behaviour, not well explained.
+In that case, perform 'unset ENV' before retrying.